Christianity Criticisms: The Bible Is Full of Contradictions

 The first example has to do with the sign placed over the head of Jesus while he was on the cross.
 Matthew recorded it as saying “This is Jesus the King Of the Jews” (Matthew 27:37).
 Mark recorded it as “The King Of The Jews” (Mark 15:26).
 Luke wrote, “This Is The King Of The Jews” (Luke 23:38).
 And, finally, John says the sign read “Jesus of Nazareth The King Of The Jews” (John 19:19).
 So, which one was it?
 None of them recorded it the same.

 Here’s a modern example.
 The Ohio State Buckeyes play football in a venue whose official name is Ohio Stadium.
 Most everyone calls it The Horseshoe.
-A vast majority of OSU fans refer to is simply as The Shoe.
+A vast majority of OSU fans refer to it simply as The Shoe.
 So, if a sportscaster says “Ohio State beat Michigan 80-0 here at Ohio Stadium”, and a newspaper reporter says “Michigan got beat at the Horseshoe today”, and someone in Columbus says “That game at the Shoe was great!
 We beat the Wolverines BAD” is there any doubt who won the game and where it was played?
 No, there isn’t.
 All three people gave the same essential report, they just worded it differently

 The Numbers Game

+The next two examples make the same point but in slightly different ways.
 First, let’s look at the visitors to the tomb.
-In Matthew 28:1, it says “Mary Magdalene and the other Mary”.
+In Matthew 28:1 it says “Mary Magdalene and the other Mary”.
 Mark records it as Mary Magdalene, Mary the mother of James, and Salome (Mark 16:1).
 Luke doesn’t mention Salome, but adds Joanna and “other women” (Luke 23:55 – 24:10).
 Finally, John only mentions Mary Magdalene (John 20:1).

 In the case of the angels at the tomb, the authors seem to differ on how many were there.
-Matthew says one sitting on the stone (Matthew 28:2), Mark says a young man (Mark 16:5), Luke says two angels suddenly appear standing (Luke 24:2-4) and John says two were sitting inside (John 20:12).
+Matthew says there was one sitting on the stone (Matthew 28:2), Mark says a young man (Mark 16:5), Luke says two angels suddenly appear standing (Luke 24:2-4) and John says two were sitting inside (John 20:12).

 At first glance, the authors may seem to disagree with one another.
 But, notice a couple of things; first off, Mary Magdalene is mentioned in all four accounts.
 So, they line up there.
 There is always at least one angel.
 Also, keep in mind that different reporters mentioning different people who were present doesn’t mean that they refute each other.
 In fact, the more eyewitnesses we have the more detail gets added to the account.

 Let’s say my wife asks a few people about my trip to work.
 One person says “yeah, I saw Dave get on the bus.
-Then, he got off, went into the office and said good morning to Rob”.
+Then, he got off, went into the office, and said good morning to Rob”.
 Then, another person tells her “yeah, I saw Dave get on the bus with a lady and her little girl.
-He got off the bus, walked into the office and said ‘Morning’ to Ron and Amy.”
+He got off the bus, walked into the office, and said ‘Morning’ to Max and Amy.”
 Then, a THIRD person tells her “yeah, he got on the bus.
 He was talking to some guy.
 I got on the bus, too.
 Dave and that guy were talking the whole way.
-They talked so much, he missed his normal stop.
+They talked so much that he missed his normal stop.
 They both got off the bus together and walked to Dave’s office.
 Turns out the guy was one of his coworkers.
 They entered the office.
 Dave put his lunch in the kitchen and then they said hi to everyone who was there.”

 Looking at the above example, what can we know to be consistently true?
 1) I got on the bus.
 2) I got off the bus.
 3) I went into my office 4) I greeted people at the office.
 Even if some details are not included in each statement, it doesn’t invalidate the previous statements because there are no contradictions.
 I could have gotten on the bus with a woman and her child AND have been talking to a coworker at the same time.
-Also, just because one person says I greeted Ron doesn’t mean I didn’t greet anyone else or that he was the only one in the office.
+Also, just because one person says I greeted Rob doesn’t mean I didn’t greet anyone else or that he was the only one in the office.
 Now, it would be contradictory if the first witness said I got on the bus alone and no one else was there and another witness said I got on with a woman and her child.
 But, saying I got on the bus and then saying I got on the bus with someone else doesn’t mean contradiction.

 Different Accounts Give Us A More Complete Picture

-As we’ve seen above, accounts that differ can actually help us get a more detailed description of the events that took place.
+As we’ve seen above, differing accounts can actually help us get a more detailed description of the events that took place.
 If all four statements only mentioned Mary Magdalene we might not know that other people were there with her.
 Because the different authors thought different details were relevant, we can know more about what happened.

 Share This Story, Choose Your Platform!